livecode/livecode/extensions/widgets/svgpath/notes/feature-svgWidgetFillRuleProperty.md

-# fillRule Property
+# Properties

-The fillRule property can be set to "non-zero" or "even odd".
+* A new **fillRule** property has been added.
+It is an enum that can be set to "non-zero" or "even odd", and it is "non-zero" by default.

-The property inspector editor for the fillRule propety is an enum, and the default value of the fillRule property is "non-zero".